+Are you looking for A Guide to National Paralegal Associations?
+If so this guide is for you and will get you started on your journey!
 Why join a paralegal association?
 There are many benefits to joining professional associations.
-As a paralegal, it’s important to stay up to date with changes in the legal field. connections are also key for a successful career.
+As a paralegal, it’s important to stay up to date with changes in the legal field. connections are also key to a successful career.
 Additionally, professional associations can enhance someone’s resume and show they care deeply about what they do.
 Participating in local chapters of a favorite national organization can set candidates apart from other paralegal professionals.

 What are the benefits of joining a paralegal association?
 There are many professional associations to choose from.
 The ones highlighted below include some of the more well-esteemed, and some of them have perks such as certification paths that can further set members apart.